Help me choose the right tire

 Each of our tire lines is made in a selection of sizes to fit appropriate vehicles.
 Sometimes a tire line will have several versions of the same tire size but with different technical specifications such as speed ratings (ex: S, T, H, V, W, Y, etc.), load index (ex : 91, 94, XL, etc.), or OE markings (designating that a version was specifically designed for a vehicle manufacturer, ex : = BMW or Mini, MO = Mercedes, etc).
 These technical specifications are important details that can determine whether or not that version is compatible with your vehicle and the way you drive.

-If several versions are compatible with your vehicle, we recommend that you choose the version with the same specifications as your original equipment tires.
+If several versions are compatible with your vehicle, we recommend that you choose the version with the same specifications as your original equipment tires, including the correct OE marking.
+However, the OE marking is not a requirement as long as the size, speed, and load indexes are respected.

 You can also safely select a version with higher speed rating or load index; however, higher speed or load capability can negatively impact tread life and ride comfort.